Original-Cin Q&A: Star Trek's Strange New Worlds' Ethan Peck on Being Spock

 At Toronto Comicon, Original-Cin was fortunate to sit down with Ethan Peck, a.k.a.
 Lieutenant Spock in one of the most recent iterations of the Star Trek franchise: Star Trek: Strange New Worlds, currently shooting its third season here in Toronto.

 Strange New Worlds examines the history of the USS Enterprise, under the command of Captain Christopher Pike (Anson Mount), preceding the command of Captain James T. Kirk in the original series.
-The character of Mr. Spock first appeared in the original Star Trek pilot under Pike’s command (played then by played then by Jeffrey Hunter).
+The character of Mr. Spock first appeared in the original Star Trek pilot under Pike’s command (played then by Jeffrey Hunter).
 We witnessed their relationship when that pilot was re-tooled in Season One two-parter Episode “The Cage.”
 The character of Mr. Spock is present and essential to this time frame as it explores the friendship between him and Captain Pike.

 Being Spock, playing one of the most iconic characters in the history of Star Trek, has to have its challenges - meeting fan expectations, delivering your own performance and being aware of the historical importance of this character in the canon of the show.